The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Theory

-Note that $a^*(G_{iq}) = a^*(L_{iq})$ is also a null hypothesis for many \textit{non-Bayesian} models of inference.
+Since signals are uninformative, this design also identifies motivated reasoning from several other non-Bayesian, models of inference.
 Consider the following generalized class of updating rules:

 This class of updating rules includes a prior-confirming bias ($\zeta > 1$), conservatism ($\kappa < 1$), and base-rate neglect ($\zeta < 1$).
-In all these cases, agents form the same posterior after $G_{iq}$ and $L_{iq}$ (even if $\kappa$ differs for good and bad news).\footnote{If we extend the model to allow for expressive preferences and assume that expressive preferences are additive and linear in $\mu_{iq} + \mu'_{iq}$, this latter prediction does not change; expressive Bayesians would not change the likelihood that they report $\mu'_{iq} > \mu_{iq}$.
-In general, these biases likely affect inference in settings where motivated reasoning plays a role.
-In such cases, the motivated reasoning term can be separately added.}
+In all these cases, agents form the same posterior after $G(\mu_{iq})$ and $L(\mu_{iq})$ (even if $\kappa$ differs for good and bad news).